 Find it at M99, 2-8 Wellington St., Central

-Book a table at Fofo by el Willy and earn 2X Chope-Dollars with code TASTYBLOG.
+Book a table at Fofo by el Willy and earn 2X Chope-Dollars with code TASTYBLOG

 Sure, Supergiant doesn’t sound Spanish at all.
 In fact, it kind of sounds like a grocery store.
 But its moniker doesn’t forebode inauthentic Spanish eats.
 Quite the opposite!
 Nestled in the third floor of a stunningly beautiful boutique hotel, Supergiant Tapas is led by famed Chef Guillermo Delvault, hailing from Argentina.
 Trained in Barcelona, Delvault has designed a wonderfully Spanish-influenced menu, but with a Chinese twist.

-Favorites on their menu include Saturn’s Rings (crunchy, succulent strips of calamari dipped in flour, and fried to golden perfection) and Grilled Chorizo Oreado Sausage – two traditional fresh chorizo sausages, infused with paprika, served with a crusty baguette.
+Favourites on their menu include Saturn’s Rings (crunchy, succulent strips of calamari dipped in flour, and fried to golden perfection) and Grilled Chorizo Oreado Sausage – two traditional fresh chorizo sausages, infused with paprika, served with a crusty baguette.
 End the meal with Supergiant’s infamous Traditional Churro, paired with a sumptuous, rich chocolatey dip and vanilla ice cream.
 Talk about Supergiant taste!

 Dishes We Love: Hokkaido Scallop, Saturn’s Rings, Crispy Suckling Pig, Grilled Chorizo Sausage

 Find it at 3/F, Mira Moon Hotel, 388 Jaffe Rd., Causeway Bay

 Book a table at Supergiant Tapas & Cocktail Bar and earn 2X Chope-Dollars with code TASTYBLOG